jamaalm01/Market-Making-Game/README.md

 ## How to Play:
 10 cards are chosen from numbers 1-100.
 Each round one cards is revealed.
 Your aim is to make a market on the sum of the 10 cards.
 <br> Watch out as you are competing against other market makers for an external trader to take your bids/asks.
-<br> To run the game simply clone the repo and run the startGame() function and pass in 1 or 2 to set the intelligence of the bots/opponents
+<br> To run the game simply clone the repo and run the startGame(n) function where n is the number of opponents
-<br> Passing 1 into the function will cause opponents to quote random spreads but passing 2 into the function will cause opponents to try to play more optimally
-<br> The lead trader will profit more with setting 1 and profit alot less with setting 2

 # Market Taking Game Tool